Number 1 today in 2000: Geri Halliwell beats Blink 182 to the top

 But if there was one thing you could count on during 1999 and 2000, it’s that Geri Halliwell would get a Number 1 single.

+And here she was again, kicking off the year with her third consecutive chart-topper from her debut solo album Schizophonic.
 Bag It Up was typical Geri, musing on the differences between men and women in her own cheeky style.
-In a way, Geri had made the third album the Spice Girls probably would have made had they stayed as a quintet.
+In a way (Spice die hards look away now), Geri had made the third album the Spice Girls probably would have made had they stayed as a quintet.

 “I like chocolate and controversy,” she cooed in the energetic video for the track, riffing on her former Spice Girls’ personality as the saucy Ginger.

 If the video was energetic, her BRITs performance was nuclear.
 Emerging from between a pair of glistening, splayed legs, Geri bumped and cavorted her way across the BRIT Awards stage with an array of oiled-up himbos.
 The birth of Venus this most certainly was not, but Geri’s spirited performance was not forgotten in a hurry.